mikemeyer186/dso-python-tasks/module-4/hashcat/README.md

 -   Calculating hash values with 4 different algorithms
 -   Dictionary attack with a wordlist
--   Bruteforce attack with a default characterset and password length
+-   Bruteforce attack with a default characterset and individual password length

 <br>